Weather Extremes

 2021, WMO Atlas of Mortality and Economic Losses from Weather, Climate and Water Extremes (1970–2019)

-IPCC AR6 Extreme Weather
+IPCC AR6 Extreme Weather images

 Extreme weather is increasing and is most damaging to human populations and crops